arslanmusaddiq/1DT308-Introductory-Project/labs/0_pico_getting_started.md

 **A really good guide on getting started with RPI Pico W: https://projects.raspberrypi.org/en/projects/get-started-pico-w**

 You will need to flash the Pico W with MicroPython firmware.
-You can find the firmware here: https://micropython.org/download/rp2-pico/
+You can find the firmware here: https://micropython.org/download/rp2-pico-w/

+* Note: There are daily nightly builds on the website.
+If you stumble on problems try another version.

 The firmware is easily flashed to the microcontroller by holding the BOOTSEL button, the microcontroller will then show up as a USB drive.
 Copy the firmware to the drive and the microcontroller will reboot and start running MicroPython.
 There is also a possibility to flash firmware using the Thonny IDE, but that is not recommended as you will end up with the Pico firmware (not the Wireless).